-Environmental Portrait as an Alternative to the Corporate Headshot
+Environmental Portrait as an option to the Corporate Headshot

 Edward Carreon